Please note: Information on this page relates to the 2015 academic year unless otherwise specified.

 Computer Graphics students will use industry standard languages, libraries and software packages, with the aim of exploring how these can be pushed to produce new modes of creative visualisation.
 Emphasising the aesthetics and craft of computer graphics techniques, students graduating from the programme can expect to have developed a rich portfolio of computer graphics work, enabling them to enter the field from a highly competitive vantage.

-Students aiming for a Master's in Design Innovation in Computer Graphics need a background in both Computer Programming and Media Design.
+Students aiming for a Master of Design Innovation in Computer Graphics need a background in both Computer Programming and Media Design.
 This can be achieved through the Bachelor of Design Innovation (BDI) in Media Design, with careful choice of courses to focus on Computer Graphics.

 The first year of study is shared across all specialisations and introduces students to the fundamentals of design practice and theory in a cross-disciplinary context.
-However, Media Design students planning for the Masters in Computer Graphics must include MDDN 311 Postproduction and Special Effects and COMP 308 Introduction to Computer Graphics.
-Careful planning of your undergraduate degree is needed to satisfy all prerequisites for these courses and systematically build the unique skill set and knowledge base required for entry to the post graduate programme.
+However, Media Design students planning for a Master of Design Innovation in Computer Graphics should complete a specialisation in Computer Graphics in their undergraduate programme.
+The specialisation in Computer Graphics requires DSDN 132, MDDN 241, 242, and MDDN 342.
+Careful planning of your undergraduate degree is needed to satisfy all prerequisites for these courses and systematically build the unique skill set and knowledge base required for entry to the postgraduate programme.
+Students may also want to consider completing a minor in Computer Science to strengthen their knowledge.

 First Year Courses: